jtan573/SC1015-Mini-Project/README.md

 ![Screenshot (300)](https://user-images.githubusercontent.com/103939428/164981316-224d1e27-5fe6-45f2-be0e-b43e9487a2ee.png)

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses on stroke prediction from our dataset.
+In this repository, we are exploring oversampling methods and classification models for machine learning to create a model which solves the problem at hand.
 For detailed walkthrough, please view the source code in order from:
 1. Data Extraction and Cleaning
 2. Exploratory Data Analysis
 3. Data Splitting and Resampling